arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 After journaling I like to give myself a tarot reading, and during the new moon I like to give myself a reading related to shadow work.
 You can [see the spread I use](/free-tarot-spreads/full-moon-tarot-spread) to try on your own, or [get a reading from me](https://shop.arabellascraft.com/l/MonthAheadTarotReading).
 Make sure to record your reading and your thoughts in your tarot journal to reference later!

 ## 5. Set Intentions
 The last step of my new moon ritual is setting intentions.
 As the  moon grows, our ideas and intentions grow as well.
 There are really no  wrong ways to do this!
-For some people simply writing them down in a special place or with a special pen or ink is sufficent.
-Other people like to medidtate on their intentions, and sigil making (and charging) is also a popular option.
-(I'm hoping to have a how-to for that soon!)
+For some people simply writing them down in a  special place or with a special pen or ink is sufficient.
+Other people  like to meditate on their intentions, and sigil making (and charging)  is also a popular option.
+(I’m hoping to have a how-to for that soon!)

 ## 6. Closing
 After declaring my intentions for the upcoming month I normally like to do something small to close my ritual.
-Exactly what that that is will vary from month to month, but I may anoint myself with ritual oils, or simply thank all the entites who have helped me with my working and snuff my candles.
+Exactly what that that is will vary from month to month, but I may anoint myself with ritual oils, or simply thank all the entities who have helped me with my working and snuff my candles.

 I hope these new moon ritual ideas and journal prompts have given you some ideas for your own new moon ritual.
 Working with the new moon can be extremely powerful and rewarding!
 Let your intuition guide you!